Sebmins/SpaceBoy-Shootem/README.md

 ## Design

-The sprites used in this project were created by fellow Brunel student studying Game Design, who can be found at Julia.yin@hotmail.co.uk.
+The sprites used in this project were created by fellow Brunel student studying Game Design, who can be found at Julia.Yin@hotmail.co.uk.

 Three sprites were created for the enemies, these were randomly choosen when the enemy was spawned.
 Similarly the bullets have four different sprites which are randomly chosen from when fired.